DBCDK/errorlog-consumer/README.md

 ### Configuration

+To be eligible for consumption a log entry must be logged with level ERROR and the logging application must  define the app.dbc.dk/team label on its kubernetes pods.

 **Environment variables**

 * KAFKA_HOSTS comma-separated list of host and port pairs that are the addresses of the Kafka brokers.